mishra-kunal1/Convolution_and_maxpool_from_scratch_using_numpy/README.md

 ```

-If we call our function and perform the convolution overation on the above image we get the following ouput

-### Voila, 2d Convolutions are working
+##### Voila, 2d Convolutions are working

 ------------------------------------------------------------------------------------------------------------------------------------------

-## Convolution operation on single RGB Image and using a single filter
+### 2. Convolution operation on single RGB Image and using a single filter

 ![image](https://user-images.githubusercontent.com/99056351/219204102-a086ab29-df83-4f0e-9eff-6da7671995ce.png)

 The input layer and the filter have the same depth (channel number = kernel number).
 The 3D filter moves only in 2-direction, height & width of the image (That’s why such operation is called as 2D convolution although a 3D filter is used to process 3D volumetric data).
 At each sliding position, we perform element-wise multiplication and addition, which results in a single number.
 In the example shown below, the sliding is performed at 5 positions horizontally and 5 positions vertically.
 Overall, we get a single output channel.
 The code convolution operation for a single image using a single kernel is in convolution_operation_3d(RGB)_image.py

-## Convolution operation in batch of RGB images using multiple filters
+### 3. Convolution operation in batch of RGB images using multiple filters

 While writing code in Tensorflow or Pytorch we perform the convolution operations on a batch of images.
 The input given is is the form batch_size x height_image x width_image x num_channels whereas the kernerl_input is given in the form num_filters x filter_size X filter_size x filter_channels.